-North Star’s outfitted sportsman trips feature all the same amenities as our other river trips, but are focused on the spectacular Snake River fishing and upland game bird hunting Hells Canyon provides.
+North Star’s outfitted sportsman trips feature all the same amenities as our other river trips, but are focused on the spectacular Snake River fishing and in season upland game bird hunting Hells Canyon provides.
 The Wild and Scenic section of the Snake River lies at the bottom of Hells Canyon in the Hells Canyon National Recreation Area and can only be accessed on foot or by boat, by permit only.
 Best time of the year for these 4 and 5 Day guided fishing trips is late August through October.
-Cast & Blast trips are minimum 5 Days up to 7 Days long.
+Cast & Blast trips start the 3rd weekend of September and are minimum 5 Days up to 7 Days long.
 Spring salmon run is generally in May.

 Our Hells Canyon fly fishing vacations and Cast N’ Blast trips provide jaw dropping volumes of small mouth bass, rainbow trout, steelhead and salmon runs, as well as deep sea style fishing for land locked, protected white sturgeon.
 North Star owner Jacob Warren and our guide crew are Idaho natives who have grown up hunting and fishing in the heart of Idaho.
 Whether you are looking for the perfect guided fly-fishing trip, back country chukar hunting trip, or any combo of spin casting, top water bass fishing, or Idaho salmon fishing trip, we can design the perfect guided fishing and hunting trip for you.
 Personal and catered to exactly the type of fishing or hunting you desire.